Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Tempe has 22 active public transport stops offering a mix of train and bus services.
-These stops are served by 8 routes, collectively facilitating 2,931 weekly passenger trips.
-Transport accessibility is rated excellent with residents typically located 164 meters from the nearest stop.
-In this primarily residential area, most commuters travel outward.
-Car remains the dominant mode at 61%, followed by train at 18% and walking at 7%.
-Average vehicle ownership per dwelling is 0.8, below the regional average.
+Tempe has 22 active public transport stops serving a mix of train and bus services.
+These stops are covered by 8 routes, offering a total of 2,931 weekly passenger trips.
+Residents enjoy excellent transport accessibility, with an average distance of 164 meters to the nearest stop.
+Most residents commute outward from this primarily residential area.
+Car remains the dominant mode of transport at 61%, followed by train at 18% and walking at 7%.
+The average vehicle ownership is 0.8 per dwelling, lower than the regional average.

-According to the 2021 Census, 52.3% of residents work from home, which may reflect COVID-19 conditions.
-Service frequency averages 418 trips per day across all routes, equating to approximately 133 weekly trips per individual stop.
+According to the 2021 Census, a high proportion of residents work from home, at 52.3%, which may reflect COVID-19 conditions.
+Service frequency averages 418 trips per day across all routes, translating to approximately 133 weekly trips per individual stop.

 Frequently Asked Questions - Transport